StewartDouglas/Kudos/README.md

 systems provides a lightweight and easy-to-use system to formalise giving Kudos across an organisation, thus fostering collaboration.

-See the forked repo Kudoes_Backend from the backend implementation in Rails.
+See the forked repo Kudoes_Backend for the backend implementation in Rails.

 This project won the Novemver 2013 Hackin' The City hackathon.